 Here are some useful tips if you want to optimize your Nginx for large file delivery.
 Use at your own risk!

-1. Turn off sendfile.
-The Linux sendfile call is known to have throughput degradation when in high load.
+sendfile.
+The Linuxsendfilecall is known to have throughput degradation when in high load.
 Disabling it helps to keep a higher throughput at high load.
-Also, when serving large files with sendfile, there are no ways to control read ahead.
+Also, when serving large files withsendfile, there are no ways to control read ahead. - Enable TCP nopush.
+TCP nopush fills the TCP packet to its maximum size before sending.
+This can help increase throughput if you’re serving large files.

-3. Use Nginx’s directio to load file.
-Using directio can help to improve performance by skipping a bunch of steps happened in the kernel when reading files, thus speed up the throughput.
+directioto load file.
+Usingdirectiocan help to improve performance by skipping a bunch of steps happened in the kernel when reading files, thus speed up the throughput. - Enable the use of

 Please be aware that this last part is rather old.
 I do not advise performing the next step, unless you do it with a more recent version of Nginx.
 I cannot guarantee if libaio will work at all nowadays.
 But feel free to try this for yourself.
 Leave a comment when you know more.